bodo-ai/Bodo/docs/api_docs/BodoSQL.md

 ### QUALIFY

-QUALIFY is similar to HAVING, except it applies filters after computing the results of one or more window functions.
-This occurs after WHERE and HAVING.
+`QUALIFY` is similar to `HAVING`, except it applies filters after computing the results of at least one window function. `QUALIFY` is used after using `WHERE` and `HAVING`.

 For example:

 ```sql
 SELECT column_name(s),